Fireworks: Nine Profane Pieces

 Fireworks: Nine Profane Pieces (aka Fireworks: Nine Stories in Various Disguises or Fireworks) is an anthology of short fiction by Angela Carter.
-It was first published in the United Kingdom in 1974 by Quartet Books Ltd. and contains a collection stories, several of which are based on Carter's own experiences of living in Japan from 1969 to 1971.
-This period of her life can be counted as a turning point in terms of her writing, as it marks the point at which feminism began to become a more central theme; as Carter notes herself in Nothing Sacred: Selected Writings: "In Japan I learnt what it is to be a woman and became radicalised."
+It was first published in the United Kingdom in 1974 by Quartet Books Ltd. and contains a collection of stories, several of which are based on Carter's own experiences of living in Japan from 1969 to 1971.
+Carter wrote in Nothing Sacred: Selected Writings: "In Japan I learnt what it is to be a woman and became radicalised."
 In 1988, the collection was also published in Canada under the name Artificial Fire, which featured both Fireworks and the 1971 novel Love.

 Stories included are: "A Souvenir of Japan", "The Executioner's Beautiful Daughter", "The Loves of Lady Purple", "The Smile of Winter", "Penetrating to the Heart of the Forest", "Flesh and the Mirror", "Master", "Reflections" and "Elegy for a Freelance".

 The anthology's contents are also reprinted in the volume Burning Your Boats, which features all of Carter's short fiction.

 Plot summaries

 A Souvenir of Japan

 An English woman living in Tokyo details an affair with a younger Japanese man.
 As she tries to understand the fragile beauty that exists within their relationship, she examines the wider role of women in society, describing Japan as "a man's country".
-This story is presumably semi-autobiographical.
+This story is semi-autobiographical.